diojin/mockingjay/docs/frameworks.md

 ##### @Autowired and @Required and @Inject and @Resource

 >RequiredAnnotationBeanPostProcessor
->>In particular, it does not check that a configured value is not null.
+>>Please note that an 'init' method may still need to implemented (and may still be desirable), because all that this class does is enforce that a 'required' property has actually been configured with a value.
+It does not check anything else...
+In particular, it does not check that a configured value is not null.
 Note: A default RequiredAnnotationBeanPostProcessor will be registered by the "context:annotation-config" and "context:component-scan" XML tags.
 Remove or turn off the default annotation configuration there if you intend to specify a custom RequiredAnnotationBeanPostProcessor bean definition.

 [SPRING INJECTION WITH @RESOURCE, @AUTOWIRED AND @INJECT][spring_annotation_1]